beam-telemetry/telemetry/README.md

 [Documentation](https://hexdocs.pm/telemetry/)

-Telemetry is a dynamic dispatching library for metrics and instrumentations.
-It is lightweight, small and can be used in any Erlang or Elixir project.
+Telemetry is a lightweight library for dynamic dispatching of events, with a focus on metrics and instrumentation.
+Any Erlang or Elixir library can use `telemetry` to emit events.
+Application code and other libraries can then hook into those events and run custom handlers.

+> Note: this library is agnostic to tooling and therefore is not directly related to OpenTelemetry.
+For OpenTelemetry in the Erlang VM, see [opentelemetry-erlang](https://github.com/open-telemetry/opentelemetry-erlang), and check [opentelemetry_telemetry](https://github.com/opentelemetry-beam/opentelemetry_telemetry) to connect both libraries.

 In a nutshell, you register a custom module and function to be invoked for certain events, which are executed whenever there is such event.
 Event name is a list of atoms.
 Each event is